+Although the habitats that will be lost as a result of the Project are selected by bears under existing conditions, some of these habitats are also used by people.
+The Stewart Creek Golf Course at the northwest end of the Project Boundary is in an area identified by AEP as having very high human bear conflicts.
+Wildlife corridors adjacent to the Project Boundary consist primarily of habitat that is selected or used as available by grizzly bears during summer.
 Empirical habitat models predict that habitats with a high probability of selection by grizzly bears will remain abundant in wildlife corridors and habitat patches in the RSA after the Project and other reasonably foreseeable developments have been developed.
-Sufficient habitat to preserve connectivity and provide adequate forage for grizzly bears will be preserved.
-However, human use and the potential for negative human-bear interactions is predicted to increase substantially, intensifying the effect of the ecological trap identified under existing conditions in the RSA.
+Sufficient habitat to preserve connectivity and provide adequate forage for grizzly bears will be preserved; however, human use and the potential for negative human-bear interactions is predicted to increase substantially, intensifying the effect of the ecological trap identified under existing conditions in the RSA.
 The contribution of the Project to the cumulative increase in risk of negative human-bear interactions is predicted to be neutral or positive because fencing is predicted to result in a positive outcome by reducing negative human-bear interactions from the high levels identified under existing conditions.
-Conversely, developing the approved 2004 Resort Centre ASP would result in a large and negative contribution to the serious risk identified for grizzly bears as a result of cumulative effects.